Starting Over

 I remember the moment I landed in Sydney.
-On the flight, I had been sitting next to a lovely couple from the UK who were visiting their son who was travelling on a working holiday visa.
-I explained to them how I was moving with work and that I had never visited Australia before and didn’t know a single person there.
-When we touched down, I suddenly felt overwhelmed with how far away I was from home, my friends, my family, and everything that felt safe.
-The woman beside me put her hand on my shoulder and said, “I think it’s so brave what you’re doing.
-Your family must be so proud of you”.
-I instantly burst into tears.
+On the flight over, I was sitting next to a lovely couple from the UK who were visiting their son, who was travelling on a working holiday visa.
+I told them I was moving over for work, that I had never been to Australia before, and that I didn’t know a single person there.

 I recently listened to an episode on the podcast Great Company hosted by Jamie Laing where he interviewed Alain de Botton, an incredible author and public speaker (if you haven’t read or seen any of his work then I would highly recommend you check him out).
 The episode was titled “Why Making Friends as an Adult Feels Impossible (But Isn’t).”
 No prizes here for guessing why I wanted to listen to this.
 They spoke about how in our society, people don’t understand how to have deep friendships, and how we need to be more honest with ourselves.